Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 Apply a moist paper towel to achieve a smoother surface finish and a white engraving result.
 Take care that there are no air bubbles or overlaps because this would distort the effect.
 Once the engraving is finished the paper towel can be wiped off easily.

 An alternative to paper towels is application tape.
 Like most paper towels, application tape is an excellent measure against surface roughening.
 The same caveat concerning air bubbles and overlaps apply.
-However, the final engraving color is not a bright white but looks grey.
+However, the final engraving color is not a bright white but grey.
 Once the engraving is finished the tape residue can be removed off easily.

-Laser Engraving Stone
+Laser Engraving of Stone / Rock / Granite

 Experience shows that it can be a piece of work to laser engrave stone.
 You will get the best results with polished stones.
 To avoid distortions of the laser engraving motif, try to use stones that have a flat surface.
 You can align natural stones with the laser by using modeling clay as support.
-When you set the laser’s focus, apply an average value to achieve a uniform result
+When you set the laser’s focus, apply an average value to achieve a uniform result.

 If your results are poor, consider changing the Z-offset value.
 This simple trick can significantly improve the result of your engraving.
 Many professional laser engravers report that hard stones are easier to process if you choose a negative Z-offset value of 1mm or even more.
 The physics behind this workaround are simple.
 The closer the surface to be engraved is to the laser, the more energy enters.

-But what to do when your laser engraver has not enough power to engrave stone?
+But what to do when your laser engraver has not have enough power to engrave stone?
 Or, when working with extremely hard stones that yield no satisfying results?
 Even then you can achieve designs with high-contrasts!
 Simply mask the glass surface with tape.
 Then you engrave the design into the tape.
 Next, cover the revealed area of the tape with a thin layer of paint using a brush.
 After the paint has dried, peel the tape and remove the tape residue carefully from the stone’s surface.

 Avoid Smoke Stains